dashorst/martijndashorst.com/_posts/2019/2019-05-07-javaee-jakartaee-showdown.markdown

 ---
 layout: post
-status: draft
+status: publish
-published: false
+published: true
 title: The Future of Jakarta EE in the Wake of JavaEE
 ---

 _Gentle doctors make stinking wounds_ -- dutch proverb

-In the wake of the announcement that Oracle won't provide the `javax` namespace to the Jakarta EE community to allow for modifications and future development within the existing APIs, I would like to vent my opinion.
+In the wake of [the announcement][mike1] that Oracle won't provide the `javax` namespace to the Jakarta EE community to allow for modifications and future development within the existing APIs, I would like to vent my opinion.

 First of all, I'm grateful to Oracle for providing all the standards work, code and documentation to the Jakarta community.
 This was not a light endeavor, and has cost millions of real money.